IvaldiS6/Connect4/README.md

   Are we going to make SPL game tokens, or do they buy spaces with SOL?

-    will they be able to be customizable with the owners NFT art, or are we providing the art for the 2 players
+    will they be able to customize their tokens with the owners NFT art, or are we providing the art for the 2 players

   will it be possible to modify the Solana escrow program template for this?